 - Class 2: The tongue tie is located between the back of the salivary duct halfway to the base of the tongue.

 - Class 3: The tongue tie is located from the salivary duct halfway to the tip of the tongue.

 - Class 4: The tongue tie is located at the tip of the tongue and extends halfway between the salivary duct and the tip of the tongue.

 Your child’s pediatrician can look at your baby’s mouth to check for tongue tie, but some doctors are not trained at diagnosing a tongue tie (or its severity).
 The best ways to confirm the condition is to get a consult with:

-- An International Board Certified Lactation Consultant (Find one near you here.)
+- An International Board Certified Lactation Consultant (Here’s how to find one near you.)

 - A Holistic Dentist (Find one near you here.)